Shen-Lab/JointDiff/README.md

 ## Introduction

 Computational design of functional proteins is of fundamental and applied interests.
 Data-driven methods, especially generative deep learning, has seen a surge recently.
 In this study, we aim at learning joint distribution of protein sequence and structure for their simultaneous co-design.
 To that end, we treat protein sequence and structure as three distinct modalities (amino-acid type plus positions and orientations of backbone residue frames) and learn three distinct diffusion processes (multinomial, Cartesian, and $SO(3)$ diffusions).
 To bridge the three modalities, we introduce a graph attention encoder shared across modalities, whose inputs include all modalities and outputs are projected to predict individual modalities.

-%We also introduce noise-prediction and ground truth-prediction noises together with structure regularization as losses to train the diffusion models.
-The resulting JointDiff and JointDiff-x was benchmarked over a CATH dataset of various folds and families and compared to state-of-the-art two
-Benchmark evaluations indicate that resulting JointDiff simultaneously generates protein sequence--structure pairs of better functional consistency compared to popular two-stage protein designers   Chroma (structure first) and ProteinGenerator (sequence first), while being more than $10$-times faster.
+Benchmark evaluations indicate that resulting JointDiff simultaneously generates protein sequence-structure pairs of better functional consistency compared to popular two-stage protein designers   Chroma (structure first) and ProteinGenerator (sequence first), while being more than $10$-times faster.
 Meanwhile, they show room to improve in certain self- and cross-consistency.

 ![architecture](/Architecture_JointDiff.png)